mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 [wikipedia](https://en.wikipedia.org/wiki/Kr%C3%B6ger%E2%80%93Vink_notation)

 Because points defects in ionic compounds are usually charged, we need a set of notations to indicate this charge.
-Therefore we here introduce the Kröger-Vink Notation.
+Therefore we here introduce the **Kröger-Vink Notation**.

 The Kröger-Vink notation allows us to identify:

-- the defect type
+- the **defect type**
-- the site on which the defect is located
+- the **site** on which the defect is located
-- the effective charge of the defect relative to the charge on the given site in a perfect crystal (or in a chosen reference crystal)
+- the **effective charge** of the defect relative to the charge on the given site in a perfect crystal (or in a chosen reference crystal)

 General form is: